alecramsay/pg/docs/index.markdown

 I tried to reimplement Gulotta's C++ moment of inertia code in Python with only partial success.
 Fortunately, I shared what I was working on with Todd Proebsting, he got intrigued, and developed a solution, based on Balzer's work.
+The evolution of this solution is described in [History](./_pages/history.markdown).

 ---